-Living in Buenos Aires, Argentina, offers a unique and exciting lifestyle.
-Buenos Aires is a vibrant and pulsating city at the heart of Argentina.
-The expat population grows every year, and--with a favorable exchange rate to the dollar, pound, and Euro--living in Argentina on the peso can be luxurious.
-Comforts like air conditioning are becoming the norm, whereas just a few years ago it was considered a luxury.
-More produce is kept in Argentina and sent to Buenos Aires for local consumption instead of being sent abroad.
-Classes from tango to horseback riding are offered in English to open up the amazing culture to a burgeoning group of expatriates, and more and more Spanish schools and private teachers are springing up to help acclimate newly relocated foreigners to the accent and dialect of castellano.
+In recent years Buenos Aires has become increasingly expat friendly.
+Comforts like air conditioning have become the norm, more produce is kept in Argentina and sent to Buenos Aires for local consumption instead of being sent abroad, classes from tango to horseback riding are offered in English to open up the amazing culture, and more and more Spanish schools and private teachers are springing up to help acclimate newly-relocated foreigners to the accent and dialect of castellano.